Watermark - The Importance

-Perhaps, if you were to show me a photograph and let me guess the photographer out of a few photographers, there is a high chance I can make the right guess, given that I'm able to look at their previous work.
+Perhaps, if you were to show me a photograph and let me guess the photographer, given a few options, there is a chance I can make the right guess.
+However, I've to be able to look at their previous work.
 Or, if you were to give a hint that the photographer is popular (in either a good or bad way) and from a small country with fewer people who can appreciate art work, such as Singapore, it may be possible to guess him without seeing the watermark.

 Some photographers do not use watermark